 Silence your cell phone while you are working on an important project.
 There are even apps available that will help you control whose alerts you receive (e.g. Let texts from your boss through, but not your neighbor who likes to send you funny cat videos), and WHEN they should come through (e.g. Silence your phone every weekday from 9-12 and then from 1-4).
 Check out this link for a few ideas.

 Take a break!
 Seriously, stop for 5 minutes a few times a day and walk away.
 Walk around the building, or even meditate.
 You will come back and get more work done in the remaining 55 minutes of that hour than you would have without the break.

 We are all busy these days, and anyone can be susceptible to distractions.
-There will always be people that need your help, and emergencies you need to attend to; that’s just life, but your business needs you to try and let go or delegate less-important distractions that you don’t really need to react to, as much as you just want to.
+There will always be people that need your help, and emergencies you need to attend to; that’s just life, but your business needs you to try and let go or reduce distractions that you don’t really need to react to, as much as you just want to.

 AccuLynx is the most powerful tool for your roofing business.
-With simple to use software, industry leading tools, connections to suppliers you trust and the best customer support — AccuLynx makes it easy to grow faster than your competetion.
+With simple to use software, industry leading tools, connections to suppliers you trust and the best customer support — AccuLynx makes it easy to grow faster than your competition.